-INTEGER B()=A
+INTEGER $$B() = A + 10;$$

-9. array-name() = reference-identifier (index)
+9. array-name(\) = reference-identifier (index)

-another array.
+This form is used for equivalencing one array to another array.
 The reference-identifier may be either an array or a pointer variable and must be declared first.
 If the reference-identifier is a direct array, the array is a direct array whose zero element is the location of the referenced array element.
 If the reference-identifier is an indirect array or a pointer variable, the array is indirect.
 In this case, the next available Q-relative cell is allocated for the pointer to the zero element of the array when a non-zero index is specified or when either the array or the reference-identifier (but not both) is type BYTE; otherwise, both use the same location for the pointer to the zero element.
 In any case, space is not allocated for the equivalenced array nor can the equivalenced array be initialized.
 DB, PB, Q, S, and X cannot be used as the reference-identifier because they are interpreted as register references instead.